nedrysoft/pingnoo/contributing.md

 #### if conditional

 *   Braces should always be used, even in the case of a single-line statement.
-*   Braces appear on the same line as the terminating conditional statement
+*   Braces appear on the same line as the terminating conditional statement.
 *   Multiple conditions may be split across multiple lines if it improves clarity.
 *   Each conditional must be surrounded by braces to avoid ambiguity.